janie140/NU-aly6140-stock-portfolio-management-system-project/README.md

 *Performance Metrics: The system will calculate key portfolio performance metrics, including total portfolio value, total gain/loss, percentage gain/loss, etc.

 *Visualization: Users can visualize their portfolio's performance and check historical performance trends using interactive charts.

+DATA SOURCE

+For real-time stock prices and historical data, the system will utilize financial APIs (e.g., Alpha Vantage or Yahoo Finance) to fetch stock information.
+We'll rely on live data from these APIs.
+Other data will be users’ input.

+*Yahoo Finance API: use the “yfinance” package in Python